py5coding/py5book/content/macos_users.md

 This problem is an unfortunate side effect of a code change in py5 version 0.10.4 that actually improved a lot of things for all macOS users.
 This code change was too important to leave out.
 The side effect is such an obscure edge case that it likely won't impact very many users.
-Still, I don't want any py5 users to become frustrated by these kinds of crashes.
+Still, I don't want any py5 users to experience frustration because of these kinds of crashes.
 That's why this is documented and py5 has a safety check.

 ## Sketch Exit